 - Avoid jargon.
-The evaluators might not be experts in your research area. - Explain any abbreviations.
-For example, it might be useful to provide a Glossary as part of the 10 pages. - Use simple clear text. - Avoid long sentences. - Avoid too much repetition.
+The evaluators might not be experts in your research area. - Explain any abbreviations. - Use simple clear text. - Avoid long sentences. - Avoid too much repetition.
 Sign-post to other parts of the proposal if necessary. - Do not copy & paste information from other documents/websites.
 Instead tailor information to fit with your proposal. - Do not provide links to explain information (evaluators are not required to follow links). - Be consistent with terms used (for example, you can talk in 1st person (1, me), 3rd person (the researcher, the ER, the fellow), use the same term throughout.